kinnala/scikit-fem/docs/advanced.rst

    ...    return np.sin(np.pi * w.x[0]) * np.sin(np.pi * w.x[1]) * v

 In addition, forms can depend on the local mesh parameter ``w.h`` or other finite element functions (see :ref:`predefined`).
-Moreover, boundary forms can depend on the normal vector ``w.n``.
+Moreover, boundary forms assembled using :class:`~skfem.assembly.BoundaryFacetBasis` can depend on the outward normal vector ``w.n``.
 One example is the form

 .. math::